russhwolf/multiplatform-settings/README.md

     implementation "com.russhwolf:multiplatform-settings-android:0.1-alpha"

-In your `konan` module, add an `expectedBy` dependency on the common module as well as separate artifacts for the targets `ios_arm64` (phyiscal device) and `ios_x64` (emulator).
+In your `konan` module, add an `expectedBy` dependency on the common module as well as separate artifacts for the targets `ios_arm64` (physical device) and `ios_x64` (emulator).
 The syntax here is not particularly well-documented, but here's an example to illustrate.
 Assume you want to expose a framework named `MyKotlinFramework` to your ios project.

     konanArtifacts {
         framework('MyKotlinFramework_ios_arm64', targets: ['ios_arm64']) {